Conservation in the United States

 - Participants are paid to maintain existing conservation practices.

 - Participants are paid to enhance existing conservation or add new conservation activities to their operations.

-- Participants can receive a supplemental payment for adoption a resource-conserving crop rotation.
+- Participants can receive a supplemental payment for adopting a resource-conserving crop rotation or advanced grazing management.

-- The producer must enroll his or her entire farm operation in the program.
+- The producer must enroll their entire farm operation in the program.

 - Structural practices, such as building manure storage facilities or buying equipment like irrigation sprinklers, are not eligible for payments.

 - CSP contracts last five years, and participants can renew for another five years if they agree to add more enhancements or conservation practices to their operations.